 At Online Advantages, we believe the concepts of SEO shouldn’t be complicated or confusing.
 That’s why we’re working to give you the definitive guide to local SEO, breaking down the jargon and terminology so you can understand what all this “stuff” is and why it matters to your business.
 We hope you find this and our other complete guides useful and informative.

 Let’s get started!

 One of the biggest mistakes business owners makes assuming that simply having an online presence is enough.
 We call this the “Field of Dreams” theory of Internet marketing, and it works—to a point.

-To answer this question, we need to dig down into the difference between organic and local SEO.
+To answer this question, we need to dig down into the difference between organic and local SEO work.

 Organic SEO positions and ranks your content against everyone else in your niche using specific signals and keywords on the Internet.
 The Holy Grail of SEO is to rank “above the fold,” i.e. in the top five results on the first page on Google, Bing, Yandex, and other search engines, which is why it’s called “search engine optimization” in the first place.
 But organic results may pull up from across the country or around the world.
 This means your local business listing may go unseen by your ideal audience in favor of other businesses and providers which have a bigger megaphone but can’t offer the personalized hometown touch your potential customers deserve.

 Local search engine optimization is different, although it works on similar principles as organic SEO.
 Localized content, location services, and a regularly updated Google My Business listing optimized for business SEO help nearby customers looking for your products and services contact you more easily and efficiently.